Duration

 HSG47 Explained

-The HSE guidance document in plain English -- what it requires, who it applies to, and why it exists.
+The HSE guidance document in plain English — what it requires, who it applies to.

 Genny-First Methodology

-Why applying the signal generator first increases buried utility detection rates and reduces service strikes.
+Why applying the signal generator first increases buried utility detection rates.

 Strike Prevention for Site Managers